Messil/messil.github.io/_posts/2015-05-05-giving-feedback.markdown

 date:   2015-05-05 21:15:03
 favorite: 1
 ---
 As with teaching, giving constructive feedback is an important skill to gain.
 Here’s a few tips to make it easier.
 As a bonus, it’s an acronym.
-We all like acronyms!
+We all like acronyms!<!--more-->

 ## Frequent.